phonedotcom/phoenix-api-js-client/README.md

-# Phoenix Api JS Client.
+# JavaScript Client for api.phone.com.

 ## Description
-Phoenix Api JS Client is a very simple npm package developed by [Phone.com](https://www.phone.com/) that simplifies usage of their API.
+This package is supposed to simplify usage of [Phone.com](https://www.phone.com/) API in front-end applications.
 Api documentation can be found [here](https://apidocs.phone.com/).

 ## Instalation